mathetian/CComet/README.md

 ## License

-This client is licensed under the same license as SealedServer.
+This client is licensed under the same license as EventServer.
 And this license will be restricted by the license of `icomet`.

 ## Todo List
 1. Android & Windows Phone 8